IndiSeek learns information-guided disentangled representations: Information-guided disentangled representation seeking ( )

 \section{Information-guided disentangled representation seeking (\ours)}

 Given learned shared features, the desiderata in Section~\ref{sec:problem-setup} motivate the search for disentangled modality-specific features, but leave open the question of \emph{how to realize them}.
-Prior work has proposed an information-theoretic objective \citep[e.g.,][]{wang2024information}:
+Prior work has proposed an information-theoretic objective:\yg{

-This objective reflects the prevailing philosophy: modality-specific features should be maximally informative about their own modality, conditional on the shared component, while being independent of it.
+where $j, j' \in \{1,2\}$ have respective specifications in each method, in which cross-modal switching of shared features is adopted when $j, j' \neq i$.} This objective reflects the prevailing philosophy: modality-specific features should be maximally informative about their own modality, conditional on the shared component, while being independent of it.

-Our position is not to redefine this conceptual objective, but to propose {\bf an effective way to implement it in practice}.
-In the following subsections, we describe a two-stage strategy to this end: (1) learning shared features via CLIP, and (2) extracting modality-specific features with a reconstruction-guided objective conditional on learned shared features in step (1).
+\yg{Our position is not only to refine this conceptual objective to relieve the issue with redundancy in shared features, but also to propose an effective and tractable way to implement it in practice.} In the following subsections, we describe a two-stage strategy to this end: (1) learning shared features via CLIP, and (2) extracting modality-specific features with a reconstruction-guided objective conditional on learned shared features in step (1).
 See Figure~\ref{fig:arch} for an overview of \ours.